TeCSAR-UNCC/Pose-Quantization/README.md

 root: '/home/gmaldon2/panoptic-toolbox/data/'

-3. Replace the bash files in the panoptic toolbox with the files located in \panoptic_sh\ to extract only keypoint data.
+3. Replace the bash files in the panoptic toolbox with the files located in .\panoptic_sh to extract only keypoint data.
 4. The correct files should be generated automatically when you run the code for the first time.

 ### Dataset Structure